mrbean-233/NETWORKWALKS-B083-WK1-PM1-CYBERSECURITY-LAB-SETUP/README.md

 ## Step 1.
 Install 7-Zip

-7-Zip was installed to extract the Kali Linux virtual-machine package, which may be distributed as a `.7z` archive.
+7-Zip was installed to extract the Kali Linux virtual machine package, which may be distributed as a `.7z` archive.

 **Tool:** 7-Zip

 ---

 ## Step 2.
-Install VirtualBox
+Install VirtualBox & Download Kali Linux

-VirtualBox was installed as the hypervisor.
+Oracle VirtualBox was installed as the hypervisor.

 ---